You are using an outdated browser. Please upgrade your browser to improve your experience.

 What can you do with a geomatics degree from UAA?

 UAA graduates are in high demand with recruitment opportunities in Alaska, the continental United States and worldwide.
 They work as professional surveyors, photogrammetrists, geospatial analysts, GIS managers, geospatial database administrators, geospatial engineers and more.
 Employers of recent graduates in Alaska include:

 - Alaska Department of Transportation

 - Resource Data Inc.

 - Lounsbury Engineering and Surveying

 Geomatics bachelor’s degree program highlights

-The Bachelor of Science in geomatics is accredited by the Applied Science Accreditation Commission of ABET.
+The Bachelor of Science in Geomatics is accredited by the by the Applied Natural Sciences Accreditation Commission of ABET.
 The program prepares students to address Alaska’s needs in oil and gas exploration, mining, site development, land boundaries and environmental protection.
 The following are just a few of the unique opportunities you will have access to when you major in geomatics at UAA: